h2v23/sagoboot/README.md

         $loader->loadPath(__DIR__ . '/../autoload.php');
     }

-As you see, Loader using a file which set in `autoload.php`, take a look of this those thing:
+As you see, `Loader` using a file named `autoload.php`, take a look of this those lines:

     [
         'abstract' => \SagoBoot\Sample\Car\Car::class,